 But is this really better?
 While chat offers convenience and a better sense of control for the customer, phone conversations capture more of the emotion and urgency of the situation.
 So even though we save on resources by sending customers through this channel, we miss out on valuable insights that can only be communicated through the spoken word, while some companies use something like a statuspage keeping them up to date with downtime and fixes.

 Perhaps we should not be looking at this as one channel being better than the other.
 Instead, maybe we should be thinking about what actually serves the customer in the moment.
-For instance, is chat only preferred because the customer gave up while waiting for a service agent on the?
+For instance, is chat only preferred because the customer gave up while waiting for a service agent on the phone?

 This is a hot issue to which there’s no one right answer.
 Regardless, more and more customers are choosing not to pick up the phone.
 In fact, the Washington Post recently published an article encouraging customer NOT to call for customer service!
 While this idea may sound great for companies hoping to save on resources, it signals a public perception of failure around phone support.

 So what can you do about this, and what does it mean for customer service in your company?
 More importantly, what does it mean for the way customers perceive your brand and how you collect those insights?
 We talk about this and a lot more on the podcast.
 Listen in!